nicklafferty/craftycody/content/crafts/diy-sewing-outdoor-cushions.md

 So that's what I did.

 I cut around the center as cutting through the stuffing was difficult and then got to sewing.
 I had to hand stitch the whole thing since I don't have a sewing machine.
 I don't actually really care for sewing, but here we are.
+As I went, I made sure to smash the stuffing back in and pinched the two pieces of fabric together so it would hold.

+I used whatever the thickest needle was in a variety pack I had and sewing thread I got from Hobby Lobby.

+It took me about an hour to finish both cushions which I was surprised about.
+I assumed it would take me all day.
+I cannot stress enough how much I don't like to sew.